 English, , 557kb

-This Investment Policy Review examines Morocco’s achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.
+This Investment Policy Review examines Colombia's achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.

-This report covers investment measures taken between 1 September 2009 and 14 February 2010.
-Information presented in this report has also been used for a joint report by WTO, OECD and UNCTAD, released on 24 May and 25 October 2011, respectively, in response to the G20 Leaders' request for public reporting on their adherence to their trade and investment policy commitments.
+This report covers investment measures taken between 1 November 2011 and 29 February 2012.
+Information presented in this report has also been used for two joint reports by WTO, OECD and UNCTAD, released on 24 May and 25 October 2011, respectively, in response to the G20 Leaders' request of 2 April 2009 for quarterly public reporting on their adherence to their trade and investment policy commitments.